DataDog/dd-bridge-ios/README.md

 > A simplified bridge used to support cross-platform mobile frameworks.

 This project provides a simplified API to use Datadog features within cross-platform mobile frameworks such as React Native.
-It follows the mobile bridge API defined in the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository
+It follows the mobile bridge API defined in the [dd-mobile-bridge](https://github.com/DataDog/dd-mobile-bridge) repository.

 ## Installation